Ardfinnan Castle: Cromwellian siege

+Fitzgibbon was spared his life for his honourable fight and surrender of the castle, but subsequently lost his lands at Ardfinnan and was transplanted to the west of Ireland in 1653.
+In 1666 he was living in County Clare.
+His orphaned grandson Philip Fitzgibbon would eventually return to the locality at Castle Grace (Castlegrace, Clogheen), with Phillips sons buried in Ardfinnan churchyard in the late 18th century.
+Rev. Graves suggested in 1876 that the earlier 14th century David Fitzgibbon, 2nd White Knight may have married into the house of Philip of Worcester, the same family who held Ardfinnan Castle and Cahir in their early history, refuting a long held claim that it was a marriage to a daughter of the Earl of Worcester.

+At the time of the 1654 survey the Manor of Ardfinnan, being; castle, mill and weir, was again in possession of the Bishop of Lismore and Waterford and amounted to 5 acres, leased to a Richard Butler.

-Slighted 13th-century keep, uncommon in Ireland for being round and not square in shape.
+Slighted 13th-century fort, a knights preceptory.
+Uncommon in Ireland for its round shape.

 British Army garrison

 In 1795 with the threat of invasion during the French Revolutionary Wars, the castle was once again occupied as a military garrison, with British Army fencible units.
 Despite being in ruins, the position of the castle still commanded over a chief pass on the river Suir and it would be used along with the rest of the Ardfinnan and Neddans area to hold a British Army summer training camp, with reserves ready against French invasion.
 Training in firing and marching were essential in forging these militia into an effective military force.
 Although initially established as a temporary encampment for the summer months, it became a permanent camp in March 1796 by the orders of John Pratt, 1st Marquess Camden, which amounted a force of 2,740 mainly Protestant soldiers.
 The camp was disbanded by 1802.